Zaxxon709/accountmanager/README.md

 - During the authorization process a one time backup is also performed to save all Trakt & Debrid data to the default backup directory.<br>

 ### Support for Custom API's:
 - Support has been added for your own Custom API keys.
 If you have your own keys, please use them.
-If you do not have keys then head on over to the Trakt website and create them.<br><br>
+If you do not have keys then head on over to the Trakt website using the link below and create them.<br>

 <code>https://trakt.tv/oauth/applications/new</code>